 The right to know what is happening with your child and your case

-The issues of your case will be discussed in court
+The issues of your case will be discussed in court.

 Ultimately the decisions regarding whether your child will be able to return to living in your home will be decided by a judge in court.
 CPS will have an attorney at any hearing to represent their interests but keep in mind that their goals will not necessarily be different than yours.
 To assume that CPS will be “working” against you, in this case, is incorrect.
-Your cooperation and diligence in making improvements in your life are crucial ingredients to having your child returned to your home.
+Your cooperation and diligence in improving your life are crucial ingredients to having your child returned to your home.

 Mediation (where all parties attempt to work together to settle the case before trial) or family group conferences (a meeting where all the parties to your case come together to discuss the issues of your case) are other instances where you have the right to attend and voice your opinions on the situation at hand.
 Do not take these opportunities for granted.
 For one, it is good to know the people involved in your child’s case so that you can understand the role of each.
-Secondly, your perspective is important in order to allow your child to live as comfortable a life as possible during the CPS Case.
+Secondly, your perspective is important to allow your child to live as comfortable a life as possible during the CPS Case.
 Without your perspective, the parties involved in your child’s case may be unaware of crucial information.

-Your child can be placed with a relative
+Your child can be placed with a relative.

-You have the right to provide CPS with the names of relatives with whom your child could potentially reside with for the duration of your CPS case.
-The idea that your child could end up having to live with complete strangers for a months-long stretch of time may have you worried but know that the CPS caseworker must ask you for the names and addresses of relatives who would be willing to take on the responsibility of having your child reside with them.
+You have the right to provide CPS with the names of relatives with whom your child could potentially reside for the duration of your CPS case.
+The idea that your child could end up having to live with strangers for a months-long stretch of time may have you worried but know that the CPS caseworker must ask you for the names and addresses of relatives who would be willing to take on the responsibility of having your child reside with them.

 CPS will conduct permanency placement meetings- attend each one